Finbuckle/Finbuckle.Website/docs/v6.6.1/Stores.md

 store.TryRemove(newTenant.Identifier);
 ```

-In addition the underlying db context can be used to modify data in the same way
+In addition, the underlying db context can be used to modify data in the same way
 Entity Framework Core works with any db context.

 ## Http Remote Store
 > NuGet package: Finbuckle.MultiTenant

 Sends the tenant identifier, provided by the multitenant strategy, to an http(s) endpoint to get a `TenantInfo` object in return.
 The [Http Remote Store Sample](https://github.com/Finbuckle/Finbuckle.MultiTenant/tree/master/samples/ASP.NET%20Core%203/HttpRemoteStoreSample) projects demonstrate this store.
-This store is usually case insensitive when retrieving tenant information by tenant identifier, but the remote server might be more restrictive.
+This store is usually case-insensitive when retrieving tenant information by tenant identifier, but the remote server might be more restrictive.

 Note, make sure the tenant info type will support basic JSON serialization and
 deserialization.

-For a successfully request, the store expects a 200 response code and a json body with properties `Id`, `Identifier`, `Name`, and `ConnectionString` and other properties which will be mapped into a `TenantInfo` object with the type passed to `AddMultiTenant<T>`.
+For a successful request, the store expects a 200 response code and a json body with properties `Id`, `Identifier`, `Name`, and `ConnectionString` and other properties which will be mapped into a `TenantInfo` object with the type passed to `AddMultiTenant<T>`.

 Any non-200 response code results in a null `TenantInfo`.